10 countries for nature lovers to visit

 Iceland's north around Lake Myvatn is a biotope of special magic.
 It lies on the edge of the active volcanic zone and exquisitely testifies the geologically stormy past of the island.
 Here in Namaskard, for example, a high-temperature area is fascinating with bubbling mud mouths, steam clouds of sulfur, and earth in poisonous colours.
 Around the corner, the ex-volcano Krafla lures with its hell crater lake, and at the Leirhnjukur, the lava is still so fresh that it smokes cheerfully from the ground and the pale volcanic lakes gurgle menacingly.
 Surely, it is one of the best countries in Europe to visit for nature lovers.

-It has one of the richest fauna and flora in the world, between jungle and volcanoes, bordered by two oceans, Panama appeals to lovers of ecotourism.
+It has one of the richest fauna and flora in the world, between jungle and volcanoes, bordered by two oceans; Panama appeals to lovers of ecotourism.
 It is the best country for nature lovers in the region.
 It also has more animal and plant species and protected areas.
 The area of the canal, dominated by virgin forest, which extends over most of the territory.
 To see in particular: The Metropolitan Natural Park at the gates of downtown Panama City where you can admire lush flora as well as a large number of animals, monkeys, iguanas, turtles, birds, sloths.
-Do not miss the Soberania national park, a true paradise for ornithologists, the Chagres national park, territory of crocodiles and caimans, the Camino de Cruces national park, Gatun lake, the second largest artificial lake in the world, or even the national park of the Baru volcano where you can observe the famous quetzal.
+Do not miss the Soberania National Park, a true paradise for ornithologists, the Chagres National Park, the territory of crocodiles and caimans, the Camino de Cruces National Park, Gatun Lake, one of the largest artificial lakes in the world, or even the national park of the Baru Volcano where you can observe the famous quetzal.